camicroscope/Caracal/README.md

 # Caracal

-Conslidated Backend, Auth, and Security Services
+Conslidated Attribute Registry, Access Control, and Loader proxy

 ## routes
 The routes.json sets up each route functionally as a list, executed on startup in order.